learn-co-curriculum/phase-0-the-dom-introduction/README.md

 Keep these instructions handy &mdash; you will be doing this often.

+> **Note:** In order for these instructions to work, you will need to have Google Chrome set as your default browser.
+You can find [instructions for Mac and Windows here][default-browser].

 ## Conclusion

 In this lesson we met our partner, the DOM, that is a representation of the